jaswindersingh2/RNAcmap-docker/README.md

 Usage Example
 ------------------

-If create file system for RNAcmap in your /home/$USER/ diretory as follows:
+If you create file system for RNAcmap in your /home/$USER/ diretory as follows:

 ```
 home/$USER (`mkdir RNAcmap_data && cd RNAcmap`)